Skip to content

 SQL Scope

-The SQL editor can now consume the current Analyze context instead of forcing you to rebuild it manually.
+The SQL editor can consume the current Analyze context instead of making you rebuild it manually.

 That means you can: